-Two of my core values and passions are continual learning & ongoing wellness (mind & body).
-When engrossed in interesting mind nourishing content, I feel alive, excited, energised and dare I say more confident as it feels great to be learning.
+Two of my core values and passions are continual learning and ongoing wellness (mind and body).
+When engrossed in interesting mind nourishing content, I feel alive, excited, energised, and, dare I say, more confident as it feels great to be learning.
 Traditionally, this has been via books, TV documentaries or, in more recent times, a magical Ted Talk I may have watched online or heard on the Ted Radio Hour show.

 With exercise and wellness, it’s very similar.
 For most of my life, apart from a few years during University and in my Twenties when way too much alcohol was being consumed, I’ve always been pretty active.
 Either in team sports or individually, keeping fit has been essential to my contentment.
 To be honest, a lot more than I probably realised.
 I definitely wasn’t aware, when younger, just how much of a positive impact some vigorous exercise had on my mood.
 It probably wasn’t until I took up long distance running in my early thirties that I could see the direct connection between running and a happier me.

 Around my 35th birthday, I had a bit of a wake-up call.
 I was diagnosed with Type 1 Diabetes.
 Type 1 diabetes is an autoimmune disease in which the pancreas can’t make insulin because the immune system attacks it and destroys the cells that produce insulin.
 So, I had to start taking insulin injections daily to control blood sugar levels.
 My passion for all things wellness became all the more important.
 Trying to look for the positives out of the situation, I consider Diabetes as best diet I could ever have gone on (I’m joking but it’s kinda true).
 A diet that I don’t really have an option but to follow.
 There is a certain freedom when choice is removed.
 As exercise and being active has a positive impact on Blood Sugar maintenance, I now have the perfect excuse, not that I needed it, to be active on a daily basis.